 - Fill a bucket with hot water and scrub the feeder inside and out with a mild disinfectant (5% solution) and a cleaning brush

-- Rinse the feeder with cold water from your outside tap and let air-dry before use
+- Rinse the feeder with cold water from your outside tap and let it air-dry before using.